Sales Coaching Targeting Your Core Performers

-Many sales organizations have invested more time, money and effort over the past few years training their managers to improve their coaching skills then they did in the previous 25.
+Many sales organizations have invested more time, money and effort over the past few years training their sales managers to improve their sales coaching skills then they did in the previous twenty-five.
 This makes perfect sense when you consider a recent report conducted by the Sales Executive Council shows that no other productivity investment comes close to improving sales performance than sales coaching.

 But not all sales reps who receive sales coaching show improvement.
-In fact, research conducted by Harvard Business Review shows that coaching is almost worthless when it targets the wrong reps and my experience working hundreds of front line IT staffing sales and recruiting managers is that far too often they target the wrong reps.
+In fact, research conducted by Harvard Business Review shows that coaching is almost worthless when sales managers target the wrong reps.

 To Maximize Coaching Results, Target Your Core Performers

-You’d think that coaching your lowest sales performers would pay off because they have the most to gain.
-The reality for these reps and recruiters, especially the bottom 20% however is they're less likely to be under performers who can improve, and more likely to be bad hires and a bad fit for the role altogether.
-No coaching in the world can fix that.
+You’d think that coaching your low sales performers would deliver the biggest return because they have the most to gain.
+The reality for these reps and recruiters however is they're less likely to be low performers who can improve, and more likely to be bad hires and a bad fit for the role altogether.
+No sales coaching in the world can fix that.

-The real payoff from good coaching lies among your middle 60% — your core performers.
+The real payoff from good sales coaching lies among your middle 60% — your core performers.
 According to a study conducted by CSO Insights, sales coaching can improve performance by up to 19%.
 In fact, even just small, modest improvements in the quality of the coaching these core performers receive can result in a 6 percent to 8 percent increase in performance across 60% of your sales force.
 That right there is the difference between hitting or missing sales quota.
-If you're a manager, you need to ask yourself, what can I do to coach my reps to improve performance by just 6 percent?
+If you're a manager, you need to ask yourself, how can you structure your sales coaching to increase performance by six to eight percent?

 About Dan Fisher